Cambodia Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended stay with at least 2 blank pages for stamps and visa
+Must be valid for at least 6 months beyond date of entry with at least one blank visa page

 Tips for Smooth Entry